mcamathleague/mcamathleague.github.io/mcamc.md

 ### Individual Round

-The Individual Round comes first and is the most traditional of the 3 rounds.
+The Individual Round comes first and is the most traditional of the 3 rounds and comes first.
 There are 30 questions spanning various topics.
 The questions will be similar in difficulty to the AMC 8.

 ### Team Round